Differences Between Conventional eCommerce and Manufacturing and Distributing eCommerce

 BI and Reporting

-A key feature that is important to manufacturing and distributing eCommerce is having an eCommerce platform that has built in business intelligence (BI) and reporting or is integrated with an ERP system that has it.
+A key feature that is important to manufacturing custom eCommerce is having an eCommerce platform that has built in business intelligence (BI) and reporting or is integrated with an ERP system that has it.
 Business intelligence tools help manufacturers handle the large amounts of data they collect daily from distributors, suppliers, and customers.
 BI also enables manufacturers and distributors to better manage and reduce their costs while increasing their profit.

 While both traditional eCommerce platforms and platforms designed for manufacturers and distributors have integration abilities, the latter are developed to seamless integrate with systems that are especially useful for manufacturing and distributing.
 Inventory systems and third party shipping providers can all be easily integrated with manufacturing eCommerce platforms, along with ERP and CRM systems.
 Integrations between your business systems and eCommerce platform allow manufacturers and distributors to view and display real time inventory information and count to their employees and customers.
 It also allows your business intelligence tools to provide you with more accurate reports, information, analysis and predictions.